A guide to tropicalizations: Models over the valuation ring and reduction

 \proof We may assume that $\Xcal$ is affine and hence we are in the situation of \ref{comparision of reduction}.
 We choose a valued field $(L,w)$ extending $(K,v)$ with $w$ complete and non-trivial.
 Since the base change $U_L$ is open and dense in $X_L$, we conclude that $S:= (U_L)^{\rm an} \cap Y$ is Zariski open and dense in the analytic space $Y$.
 Using surjectivity of the map $Y_s \rightarrow \Xcal_s$ and Lemma \ref{lifting lemma}, we deduce $\pi(\Uan \cap X^\circ) = \Xcal_s$ from the commutative diagram \eqref{commutative square}.

 If $K$ is algebraically closed and $v$ is non-trivial, then we note first that $\tilde{K}$ is algebraically closed (see \cite{BGR}, 3.4.1).
-For any closed point $z$ of the special fibre, the above shows that $\pi^{-1}(z) \cap \Uan$ is a non-empty open subset of $\Xan$ and density of the $K$-rational points yields the claim (see \ref{closed points}).
+For any closed point $z$ of the special fibre, the above and anticontinuity of the reduction map show that $\pi^{-1}(z) \cap \Uan$ is a non-empty open subset of $X^{\circ}$.
+If we embed $U$ into affine space, then we see that $\pi^{-1}(z) \cap \Uan$ is the intersection of $\Uan$ with an open ball and hence $\pi^{-1}(z) \cap \Uan$ is even an open subset of $\Xan$.
+Density of the $K$-rational points yields the claim (see \ref{closed points}).

 \begin{ex} \rm We assume that the absolute value is trivial on $K$.
 Let $X=\pdop^1_K$ with projective coordinates $x_0,x_1$.
 For $i=0,1$, we consider the affine charts $U_i:=\{x \in X \mid x_i \neq 0\}$ isomorphic to $\adop^1_K$.
 For any $r >0 $, we get an element $p_r \in U_0^{\rm an}$ given as the seminorm $p_r(f):=\max_i|a_i| r^i$ for $f(y)=\sum_i a_i y^i \in K[y]$ with $y:=\frac{x_1}{x_0}$.
 If $r \leq 1$, then $p_r(f)= r^j$ for $j$ minimal with $a_j \neq 0$.
 Then we have $p_r \leq 1$ and hence the reduction of $p_r$ is defined by $\pi(p_r)=\{f \in K[y] \mid p_r(f)<1\} \in \Spec(K[y])\subset \pdop^1_K$.
 If $r<1$, then $\pi(p_r)=(1:0)$.
 If $r=1$, then $\pi(p_r)$ is the generic point of $\pdop^1_K$.
 If $r >1$, then we use the other chart $U_1$ with affine coordinate $z:=\frac{x_0}{x_1}$.
 For $g(z)=\sum_i a_i z^i \in K[z]$, we have $p_r(g)=\max_i|a_i| r^{-i}$ and hence $\pi(p_r)=(0:1)$. \end{ex}